Symmetry restoration in mean-field approaches

 The main idea behind building the Lipkin operators is to have the best possible description of spectra $E^I$ of projected energies in terms of averages of group generators $K^I$.
-We stress that we do not deal here with real spectra of the system, but with energies $E^{I}$ of symmetry-conserving components $P^I|\Phi\rangle$ derived from the symmetry-breaking state $|\Phi\rangle$.
-In fact, among all the projected states, we are interested in the energy $E^{I_0}$ and wave function $P^{I_0}|\Phi\rangle$ of only one of them.
-Of course, if the flattening (\ref{eq:Eflat}) and (\ref{eq:redflat}) is perfect - this does not matter; however, if it is not perfect, we better do the best possible job for the one state $I_0$ that we want to describe.
-Then, the Lipkin operators constructed such that
+We stress that we do not deal here with real spectra of the system, but with energies $E^{I}$ of symmetry-conserving components $\hat{P}^I|\Phi\rangle$ derived from the symmetry-breaking state $|\Phi\rangle$.
+In fact, among all the projected states, we are interested in only one of them, that with energy $E^{I_0}$ and wave function $\hat{P}^{I_0}|\Phi\rangle$.
+Of course, if the flattening, {\Eqs}~(\ref{eq:Eflat}) or (\ref{eq:redflat}), is perfect -- this does not matter; however, if it is not perfect, we better do the best possible job for the one state $I_0$ that we want to describe.
+Then, the Lipkin operator constructed so that